Aly Khan: First marriage

 Aly Khan was named co-respondent in the Guinness v Guinness and Khan divorce suit between Joan Barbara Guinness (née Yarde-Buller, 1908–1997; daughter of John Reginald Lopes Yarde-Buller, 3rd Baron Churston), and Group Captain Thomas Loel Guinness MP, a scion of the Guinness Brewery family.
-In 1935, Guinness sued for divorce, naming Aly Khan as the "third party", he cited as evidence that his wife and Aly Khan had occupied a hotel room together from 17 May until 20 May 1935, and that his wife had told him that she "had formed an attachment for (Aly Khan) and desired her husband to divorce her".
-The case was uncontested, and Aly Khan was ordered to pay all costs.
+In 1935, Guinness sued for divorce, naming Khan as the "third party", he cited as evidence that his wife and Khan had occupied a hotel room together from 17 May until 20 May 1935, and that his wife had told him that she "had formed an attachment for (Khan) and desired her husband to divorce her".
+The case was uncontested, and Khan was ordered to pay all costs.

-Aly Khan and Joan Barbara Guinness were married in Paris on 18 May 1936, a few days after Joan Guinness's divorce became absolute.
+Khan and Joan Barbara Guinness were married in Paris on 18 May 1936, a few days after Guinness's divorce became absolute.
 Before the wedding, the bride converted to Islam and took the name Taj-ud-dawlah or "crown of the realm".
 The couple's first child, Karim al-Husseini, was born in Geneva seven months later, on 13 December 1936, and is said to have been a premature child.
 The couple also had a second son, Amyn Muhammad Aga Khan, who was also born premature at seven months the following year.
-Joan Barbara also had a son by her previous marriage, Patrick Guinness.
+Joan also had a son by her previous marriage, Patrick Guinness.

-Aly Khan and Joan Barbara were divorced in 1949, in part due to his extramarital affairs with, among others, Pamela Churchill.
-After the divorce, Joan Barbara became the longtime mistress and eventual wife of the newspaper magnate Seymour Berry, 2nd Viscount Camrose.
-Aly Khan married American actress Rita Hayworth within weeks of his divorce.
+Khan and Joan divorced in 1949, in part due to his extramarital affairs with, among others, Pamela Churchill.
+After the divorce, Joan became the longtime mistress and eventual wife of the newspaper magnate Seymour Berry, 2nd Viscount Camrose.
+Khan married American actress Rita Hayworth within weeks of his divorce.